-Figure - Protecting Minority Investors in Kuwait and comparator economies - Ranking and DTF
+Figure - Protecting Minority Investors in Kuwait and comparator economies - Ranking and Score

-Note: The ranking of economies on the strength of minority investor protections is determined by sorting their distance to frontier scores for protecting minority investors.
-These scores are the simple average of the distance to frontier scores for the extent of conflict of interest regulation index and the extent of shareholder governance index.
+Note: The ranking of economies on the strength of minority investor protections is determined by sorting their scores for protecting minority investors.
+These scores are the simple average of the scores for the extent of conflict of interest regulation index and the extent of shareholder governance index.